tsachiblau/geometricComputerVisionProject/README.md

 TODO list:
-	1. 	ask about the optimization. why do we get this projection? according to some websites we should project after the update step
-	2. 	write the random initilazation of v
+	1. 	main problem: the optimization cant take the value down!!! if we choose some values from V it will remain there forever